triyangle/Hivolts/README.md

 # Hivolts

-Group Members: Albert Ford, Kevin Li, William Yang
+Authors: Albert Ford, Kevin Li, William Yang

 ### Introduction

 The purpose of this project is to reimplement the Hivolts game.

 ### Description

-The specification of this project was to reimplement the Hivolts game with updated, modern graphics.
+The specification of this project was to reimplement the Hivolts game with updated graphics.
 We have successfully reproduced the game to play like the original as according to the specifications on paleyontology.com.
 We have designed new and updated graphics to meet the criterion.
+In addition, the game features were updated to include variable grid size, allowing the player to play on a bigger board.

 ### Current Errors
 There are no current errors in the game.
 There was an error with the varible grid size, in which a grid size that wasn't a square wasn't working, but the issue was resolved as of 10/19/2015.